 Some of the key elements of a strategic plan are:

-A clear vision – a good strategic plan will help to ensure that everyone within an organisation is reading from the same page and working towards the same vision.
+A good strategic plan will help to ensure that everyone within an organisation is reading from the same page and working towards the same vision.

 Having clearly defined goals and objectives to work towards also helps teams and individuals to align and focus their day-to-day work with the organisation’s overriding objectives.